Primordial black holes through preheating instabilities in $\alpha$-attractor models: PBH formation during self-resonant preheating

 The situation is summarized in Fig.~\ref{fig:summary}.
 The upper panel shows the evolution of some representative comoving scales.
 Particularly, the IB corresponds to the range of scales between $R_H(t_{\text{rh}})$ and $l_{\text{inst}}$, and amplification is assumed to occur as soon as a mode enters it.
 It is labeled as the self-resonance instability region (green-shaded area) in Fig.~\ref{fig:summary}.
 The time $t_{\text{rh}}$ marks the end of the preheating and the beginning of reheating.
 Also shown as an example are the two scales $k_1$ (red) and $k_2$ (blue).
 The former enters the IB after the end of inflation, whereas the latter is already inside by the end of inflation.
 Once inside the IB, their density contrast (plotted in the lower panel) grows until it reaches non-linearity in a time $\Delta t_{\text{coll}}$.
-If the time they spent growing inside the IB is long enough so that the collapse occurs during preheating, \textit{i.e.} $\delta_{\bm k}>\delta_c(k)$, then we say that the mode has collapsed into a PBH (represented by a circle), and its mass is given by the mass of the horizon at the moment they enter the IB, as it is usually assumed \cite{Jerome:2020}.
+If the time they spent growing inside the IB is long enough so that the collapse occurs during preheating, \textit{i.e.} $\delta_{\bm k}>\delta_c^{\text{min}}(k)$, then we say that the mode has collapsed into a PBH (represented by a circle), and its mass is given by the mass of the horizon at the moment they enter the IB, as it is usually assumed \cite{Martin:2019nuw}.
 In this case, although both modes have enough time to collapse, the thresholds are different in each case.
-Specifically, $\delta_c(k_2)>\delta_c(k_1)$, since the minimum value of the density perturbation the mode $k_2$ needs to reach $\mathcal{O}(1)$ is lower than the case with $k_1$ because $k_2$ spends more time in the IB and thus can grow higher than $k_1$.
+Specifically, $\delta_c^{\text{min}}(k_2)>\delta_c^{\text{min}}(k_1)$, since the minimum value of the density perturbation the mode $k_2$ needs to reach $\mathcal{O}(1)$ is lower than the case with $k_1$ because $k_2$ spends more time in the IB and thus can grow higher than $k_1$.
 For simplicity, we do not show the Jeans' length.
-However, it can be shown that it is of the order of the instability scale.
+However, it can be shown to be of the order of the instability scale.
+We acknowledge that the reader may be concerned about the status of the modes whose wavenumber $k$ is such that ${\frac{a}{l_{\text{inst}}}}>k>k_{\text{end}}$ and therefore these have not exited the horizon during inflation{, but they fall within the IB}.
+However, we showed in [9] that all the modes behave identically once inside the IB, {with no decay whatsoever, }which motivates us to include them in our analysis and explore their consequences, bearing in mind their different nature. {However, the modes $k>\frac{a}{l_{\text{inst}}}$ do present a suppression, since the curvature perturbation decays for these modes as one would typically expect.
+Therefore, the production of PBHs within these modes is not taken into account in our analysis as they lie outside the IB and therefore are not.}